nplathe/pyJSON-Schema-Loader-and-JSON-Editor/README.md

 use `--noconsole`.
 Note, that this removes the possibility to get console output.
 Add in the `--onefile` parameter for a fancy monolithic file with increased starting time.
 When using the One-File binary, you'll need to copy the GUI file from sources, the tool cannot start without it.

+**Note:** The `ui-redesign` utilises another mechanism to include the UI. `pyinstaller --clean pyJSON.py` is therefor sufficient.

+**Note 2:** There seems to be a bug with Pyinstaller 4.8 and jsonschema 4.16.0.
+Use `pyinstaller --clean --collect-all "jsonschema" pyJSON.py` to circumvent the issue.

 ## Technical information

 ### Running with console parameters